da99/www_app/README.md

     Once the requirements change, you have to re-evaluate the design/architecture immediately.

+  7. It's hard finding better requirements because of familiarity and complexity (quantity and quantity).
+  Lazyiness and limited resources help you guide you to fulfilling the requirements w/efficiency and genius.

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby